 Western art music uses music notation for the purpose of the composer specifying exactly what he or she wants in detail.
 It is also for the purpose of preserving the work of art for future generations to perform and study.

 Western music refers to a “note“ as a named pitch.
 Notes have “pitch“ and “value“ (length).
-The chart below illustrates the different note values.

 Musical notes are organized using a musical alphabet of seven letters.
 A B C D E F G. When looking at a piano keyboard these will be the white keys.

 These letters are represented on a music staff of five lines and for space and used for the written notation and later performances by musicians.